Contracting to Buy

 The documents that may be included with a purchase contract are summarized below.
 If you have any questions, please don’t hesitate to ask me or to consult legal counsel.

-ERA Shields uses a supplementary addendum, often times in place of additional provisions, that is created by legal counsel for our brokerage.
+- Addendum A: ERA Shields Real Estate uses a supplementary addendum, often times in place of using the additional provisions in the contract.
+This is created by legal counsel for our brokerage.
 Corporate sales may have numerous additional addenda that describe the terms of sale and the real-estate transaction.

-This document, required for homes built prior to 1984, discloses whether seller has knowledge of lead-based paint in the home.
+- Lead-Based Paint Disclosure: This document, required for homes built prior to 1978, discloses whether seller has knowledge of lead-based paint in the home.

 What is the Risk?